THIS PROGRAM REPRESENTS PURPOSEFUL SOWING

 Example Schedule

 Late morning to early afternoon: After milking we send cows out to graze for the day.
-You will be their shepherd.
+You will be one of the shepherds.
 Sometimes that means moving them 2-3 times in a day.
 Sometimes that means just checking on them and making sure their water is working, they have adequate shade/shelter and the calves are where they are supposed to be.
-You’ll take a lunch break when it makes sense to do so, usually and hopefully after the cows go out, God willing and the creek don’t rise.

 Lunch: Except on the day you have lunch with Suzanne and Hue, you will be on your own for lunch.
-There are good local options (even by Suzanne’s standards) as well as an ability to cook on a grill outside your tiny home.
-Suzanne loves to cook and she occasionally cooks a big pot of something for the staff, and you’d of course join us for that.
+There are good local options as well as an ability to cook on a grill outside your tiny home.
+We provide meat, eggs, butter and there is ample local produce in "town," which is walking distance.

 Early Evening: Sometimes we will move the cows one more time in the afternoon, and there is almost always another group of baby bulls or close-up cows to tend to.
-The general routine is that we sort the babies off the moms at this time, usually in the barn.
-The cows stay in the barn overnight, and the dry cows and heifers go back out to pasture, sometimes to graze and sometimes to eat hay in a field we are working to make fertile.
+The general routine is that we sort the babies off the moms at this time.
+The cows stay in the barn overnight, and the dry cows and heifers are on pasture and usually given another break of grass.

-It’s a lot of sorting — yet it’s also when we look at the animals up close, do necessary husbandry and make assessments.
-It’s important from a grass-management perspective that the cows graze as one herd, but they have to be split off into groups overnight for various reasons.
-This is another intensive learning time, and when you will have time to talk to Suzanne and Hue about what you are observing or questions that it brings up for you.
+The evening is often a more intimate time.
 We are often in the barn until around 9pm.
 It’s important to eat supper before evening chores.
 The heat of the summer especially means we have to work animals when it’s not so hot.
 And a lot can happen with dairy cows in 12 hours, so we like to make the time they are alone more like 9 hours.
-This time in the evening can feel like a fireside chat (except standing up and working).
+This time in the evening can feel like a fireside chat.

 Frequently Asked Questions